Gan4x4/sms_locator/README.md

 - Work on devices with Android 6+
 - Work on devices from Mui, Huaway and e.t.c that have "protected app list"
 - Use link to Google maps in modern 2017 format
-- Free,
+- Free and Opensource,
-- There are no ads in it
+- There are no ADS in it

 And some constrain:
 - Need device with GPS